RIT-Crowd-Comic/Bot/README.md

 #### How to create a subcommand <a name="how-to-create-a-subcommand"></a>
 1. Make a command following the above instructions.
 Once again look at `/commands/example/exampleCommand.js`

-3. Add a subcommand via `.addSubCommand`.  `subCommands` and options such as `addStringOption` are mutually exclusive.
-You cannot have both on a main command.
-Subcommands can still have options.
+3. Add a subcommand via `.addSubCommand`.
+Slash commands with subcommands are not allowed to have options, but subcommands can still have options.
 Set up a name, description and options for each subcommand created.
 	```js
 	 .addSubcommand(subcommand =>
         subcommand.setName('subcommand')